Dead Heat (1988 film): Production

 According to The Hollywood Reporter's chart from 1 September 1987, principal photography began on Dead Heat on 19 August 1987 in Southern California.
 The Los Angeles Times mentioned Darren Star as a writer on the film along with Terry Black.
 The film's credits only list Black as the screenwriter.

 Release

 Dead Heat opened in Los Angeles and New York on May 6, 1988.
 In the Philippines, the film was released as Iron Cops on November 10, 1988.

 Reception

-Dead Heat received negative reviews from The New York Times and the Los Angeles Times.
+Dead Heat was heavily panned by film critics from The New York Times and the Los Angeles Times.
 The film has an 11% rating on Rotten Tomatoes from 9 critics.